trisacrypto/trisa/docs/content/testnet/rvasps.en.md

 ##### SendError

-For the `SendError` policy, the rVASP will simply send an error envelope with the `ComplianceCheckFail` TRISA error code.
-This is useful for simulating asynchronous rejections or cancellations from the rVASP.
+For the `SendError` policy, the rVASP will simply send an envelope containing a `ComplianceCheckFail` TRISA error.
+The rVASP expects the recipient to also return an envelope with an error in it, otherwise an error will be returned by the CLI to the user.
+This is useful for simulating synchronous rejections or cancellations from the rVASP.

 ### Sending a TRISA message to an rVASP